 Wikipedia, often the first stop for students diving into the depths of research, presents a unique challenge when it comes to citations.
 While it’s a treasure trove of background information, its reliability as a source for academic writing is rather debatable.
 This doesn’t mean it’s off-limits, though.
-We believe that with the right approach, citing Wikipedia across various styles can be straightforward, making your research be both comprehensive and credible.
+We believe that with the right approach and a citation generator, citing Wikipedia across various styles can be straightforward, making your research be both comprehensive and credible.

 Woman shrugging